Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 Privacy & Safety

 A lot of people want to keep aspects of their lives private.
-Until given explicit permission, it’s best to keep gender, sexual identity, maiden name, hobbies, interests, place of employment, home address, children, and so on private.
+Until given explicit permission, it’s best to keep gender, sexual identity, maiden name, hobbies, interests, place of employment, home address, children, and other sensitive information private.

 - An employee who is not “out” to co-workers or their employer